meismeM/telegemi/README.md

 - **BOT_TOKEN**

-  create your own telegram bot ([check the tutorial](https://flowxo.com/how-to-create-a-bot-for-telegram-short-and-simple-guide-for-beginners/)), obtain the token of the bot, which is in the format similar to: `67295022320:AAHmfuSQb0ZoUq0ycNPvgzqCCX7I1uzzaSE`
+  create your own telegram bot ([check the tutorial](https://flowxo.com/how-to-create-a-bot-for-telegram-short-and-simple-guide-for-beginners/)), obtain the token of the bot, which is in the format similar to: `token`

 - **ALLOWED_USERS**